McTavishLab/physcraper/docs/mds/Tutorial.md

 While genome scale data is increasing rapidly - there are still large quantities of gene-sequence data being uploaded to NCBI [GenBank](https://www.ncbi.nlm.nih.gov/genbank/statistics/).
 These data are often appropriate for looking at phylogenetic relationships, and have the advantage of being homologous to the sequences in existing trees,

-Using Physcraper we can use [Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to search for loci that are likely to be homologous to sequences in an existing alignment.
+With Physcraper we can use [Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to search for loci that are likely to be homologous to sequences in an existing alignment.

 By using a starting tree and alignment, Physcraper, takes advantage of loci that previous researchers have assessed and deemed appropriate for the phylogenetic scope.
 The sequences added in the search are limited to a user specified taxon or monophyletic group, or within the taxonomic scope of the in-group of the starting tree.